The Simple Morning Routine That Keeps Me Balanced

 I used to think I needed a long, detailed morning routine, but I realized that even one small habit can make a big difference.

-💡 The Shift: Instead of overloading my mornings, I focused on just one grounding activity that helped me feel centered.
+💡 The Shift: I focused on just one grounding activity that helped me feel centered.

 🔹 What I Changed: